Kelly Tarlton's Sea Life Aquarium

-Kelly Tarlton's Sea Life Aquarium (formerly Kelly Tarlton's Underwater World) is a public aquarium opened in 1985 in Auckland, New Zealand.
+Kelly Tarlton's Sea Life Aquarium (formerly Kelly Tarlton's Underwater World) is a public aquarium opened on 25 January 1985 in Auckland, New Zealand.
 Located at 23 Tamaki Drive, it was the brainchild of New Zealand marine archaeologist and diver Kelly Tarlton (1937–1985).

 Built in disused sewage storage tanks, the aquarium used a new form of acrylic shaping, which allowed curved tunnels rather than viewing areas with flat panels only, as in previous aquariums.
 The project was also one of the first to use moving walkways for people to travel slowly through the viewing areas.

 History

 In 1983, Tarlton proposed building an aquarium in unused sewage tanks underground on the Auckland waterfront.
 Fish would be viewed through a long acrylic tunnel.

-The aquarium opened in 1985 after 10 months of construction.
+The aquarium opened on 25 January 1985 after 10 months of construction.
 Tarlton developed a new method of building an acrylic tunnel by taking large sheets of clear acrylic, cutting them to size and heating them in an oven until they took the shape of the mould.
 Some of the sheets weighed over one tonne.
 Because of the refraction caused by light travelling through water, and the acrylic sheets used in the creation of the tunnel, the fish appear to be one third smaller than they are.